-2 Brunei Darussalam, Cambodia, Indonesia, the Lao People's Democratic Republic, Malaysia, Myanmar, the Philippines, Singapore, Thailand, and Viet Nam.
+^{2.} Brunei Darussalam, Cambodia, Indonesia, the Lao People's Democratic Republic, Malaysia, Myanmar, the Philippines, Singapore, Thailand, and Viet Nam.

-3 India pulled out of RCEP negotiations in November 2019 (India Today, 2019; ASEAN, 2019), but many believe it will join soon.
-If not, it will incur significant costs.
-India would benefit from the integration: 1.4%- 3.8% higher GDP, 3.0%-8.3% higher investment, and 4.0%-6.9% higher exports from the baseline, based on the global trade analysis project analysis (Itakura, 2019).
+^{3.} India pulled out of the RCEP in November 2019 (India Today, 2019; ASEAN, 2019), but many believe it will join it soon.
+If not, India will incur significant costs.
+India would benefit from the integration in many aspects: 1.4%-3.8% higher GDP, 3.0%-8.3% higher investment, and 4.0%-6.9% higher exports from the baseline, based on the GTAP model calculation (Itakura, 2019).
 Compared with its Southeast Asian neighbours, India has been left behind in many aspects of economic development.
-If it does not join the RCEP, India will miss the opportunity to integrate with the regional production network and to access new market access to rising powers in the Asia-Pacific (Choudhury, 2019).
+If it does not join the RCEP, India will miss the opportunity to integrate with the regional production network and new market access to rising powers in the Asia-Pacific (Choudhury, 2019).

-4 Australia, China, India, Japan, Korea, and New Zealand.
+4 Australia, China, India, Japan, Republic of Korea, and New Zealand.